atareao/AoC2021/puz02/README.md

 Calculate the horizontal position and depth you would have after following the planned course.
 What do you get if you multiply your final horizontal position by your final depth?

-Your puzzle answer was 1714950.
+Your puzzle answer was X.
 --- Part Two ---

 Based on your calculations, the planned course doesn't seem to make any sense.
 You find the submarine manual and discover that the process is actually slightly more complicated.